Spinoza's Ethics: God or Nature

 Spinoza rejected the idea of an external Creator suddenly, and apparently capriciously, creating the world at one particular time rather than another, and creating it out of nothing.
 The solution appeared to him more perplexing than the problem, and rather unscientific in spirit as involving a break in continuity.
-He preferred to think of the entire system of reality as its own ground.
+He preferred to think of reality as self-sufficient in the sense of being constituted entirely by the one necessarily existing substance.
 This view was simpler; it avoided the impossible conception of creation out of nothing; and it was religiously more satisfying by bringing God and man into closer relationship.
 Instead of Nature, on the one hand, and a supernatural God, on the other, he posited one world of reality, at once Nature and God, and leaving no room for the supernatural.
 This so-called naturalism of Spinoza is only distorted if one starts with a crude materialistic idea of Nature and supposes that Spinoza degraded God.
 The truth is that he raised Nature to the rank of God by conceiving Nature as the fulness of reality, as the One and All.
 He rejected the specious simplicity obtainable by denying the reality of Matter, or of Mind, or of God.
 The cosmic system comprehends them all.
 In fact, God and Nature become identical when each is conceived as the Perfect Self-Existent.
 This constitutes Spinoza's Pantheism.